000bmoore-max/PKI-Portfolio-Brittany-Moore/reflections/week-01.md

 16. One question I still have is how certificate authorities are trusted by operating systems and browsers in the first place, and who decides which certificate authorities are included in the trusted root stores.

 ---

-## Professional Growth Check

-- Did you document clearly?
-- Did you use structured formatting?
-- Was your commit message meaningful?